hkleinsorgen/VW-Compression-Zip-Write/README.md

     archive close
 ].
 ```
-Protocol 'writing' of WritableArchive.contains various methods to add content to an archive.
+Protocol `writing` of WritableArchive contains various methods to add content to an archive.